 Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

-Automotive open system architecture (AUTOSAR) is the leading solution for automotive software platforms.
+AUTOSAR (AUTomotive Open System ARchitecture) is a worldwide development partnership of automotive-interested parties.
+The primary goal of the AUTOSAR development partnership is to provide a leading solution for automotive software platforms through the standardization of basic system functions and functional interfaces.
 The framework enables the efficient development of embedded application software that supports tasks surrounding basic automotive functions in the context of vehicle system development.

 The Automotive open system architecture (AUTOSAR) standard is a development partnership of companies and organizations from the automotive, electronics, semiconductor and software industries.

-AUSTOSAR is a software tool that supports tasks surrounding basic automotive functions in the context of vehicle system development.
+No, AUTOSAR is a standard defining embedded software and a development flow that supports tasks surrounding basic automotive functions in the context of vehicle system development.

 Since 2003, AUTOSAR has brought together the combined knowledge and experience of most major automotive manufacturers and suppliers.
 The middleware platforms specified by AUTOSAR are supported by workflow and exchange file formats, defined in the standards, supporting an open ecosystem, available from a selection of members.
 AUTOSAR supports a comprehensive set of automotive use cases.
 It integrates or interoperates with the technologies needed in vehicle ECU software and e/e architectures – e.g., SOME/IP, DDS other middleware types used as part of a heterogeneous software platform and standards such as those from ASAM, IEEE and more.